boyentenbi/DAG-IDE/README.md

 * How to write front-ends which rely on the functional reactive paradigm

 * How to write code in a LISP

+* That rendering an arbitrary graph is not trivial

 * Not to work on my own!